OpenDSA/OpenDSA/RST/en/Glossary.rst

       A method or a process followed to solve a problem.

    algorithm analysis
-      A less formal term for :term:`asymptotic analysis`.
+      A less formal version of the term :term:`asymptotic algorithm analysis`.

    amortized analysis
-      An analysis techique that looks at the total cost for a series of operations and amortizes this total cost over the full series.
+      An :term:`algorithm analysis` techique that looks at the total cost for a series of operations and amortizes this total cost over the full series.
-      This is as opposed to considering only the worst case cost for an individual operation, which might well be an overestimate of the total cost.
+      This is as opposed to considering every individual operation to independently have the worst case cost, which might lead to an overestimate for the total cost of the series.

    amortized cost
       The total cost for a series of operations to be used in an :term:`amortized analysis`.

    ancestor
       In a tree, for a given node :math:`A`, any node on a :term:`path` from :math:`A` up to the root is an ancestor of :math:`A`.

    array-based list
-      An implementation for the list ADT that uses an array to store the list elements.
-Typical implementations fix the array size at creation of the list, and the amount of :term:`overhead` or unused space is the number of array positions that are presently unused.
+      An implementation for the :term:`list` ADT that uses an array to store the list elements.
+Typical implementations fix the array size at creation of the list, and the :term:`overhead` is the number of array positions that are presently unused.

    array-based stack
+      Analogous to an :term:`array-based list`, this uses an array to store the elements when implementing the :term:`stack` ADT.

+   array-based queue
-      Analogous to an :term:`array-based list`, this uses an array to store the elements when implementing the stack ADT.
+      Analogous to an :term:`array-based list`, this uses an array to store the elements when implementing the :term:`queue` ADT.

    asymptotic algorithm analysis
       A more formal term for :term:`asymptotic analysis`.

    asymptotic analysis
-      A method for estimating the efficiency of an algorithm or computer program.
-Asymptotic analysis also gives a way to define the inherent difficulty of a problem.
+      A method for estimating the efficiency of an algorithm or computer program. :dfn:`Asymptotic analysis` also gives a way to define the inherent difficulty of a :term:`problem`.
       We frequently use the term :term:`algorithm analysis` to mean the same thing.

    average case
       In algorithm analysis, the average of the costs for all problem